-Shipments continued through at least September 2021.
-On December 2, 2021, the EPA barred the White Mesa Mill from accepting waste from Superfund sites like the Midnite Mine after determining that the mill was not disposing of that waste safely.
-The EPA cited an "egregious" violation that resulted, by the agency's estimates, in a tenfold increase in radon emissions from waste discarded in the mill's pits that was not properly covered.
+Shipments continued through at least September 2021.35 Then, on December 2, 2021, the EPA barred the White Mesa Mill from accepting waste from Superfund sites like the Midnite Mine after determining that the mill was not disposing of that waste safely.
+The EPA cited an "egregious" violation that resulted, by the agency's estimates, in a tenfold increase in radon emissions from waste discarded in the mill's pits that was not properly covered.36 In July 2022, the EPA walked back its decision to stop the flow of radioactive Superfund waste to the mill, allowing shipments to resume as long as the processed waste is not discarded in the improperly covered pit.37

-Decades after Midnite Mine closed its doors, the federal government still cautioned people not to hunt or gather food in the surrounding areas due to the radioactivity present in berries, plants, fish, and other wildlife.
-Long after the uranium was dug up and trucked away, Dawn Mining is still cleaning up the mess, hundreds of acres of forest are forever lost, and Spokane tribal members continue to suffer health effects.
+Decades after Midnite Mine closed its doors, the federal government still cautioned people not to hunt or gather food in the surrounding areas due to the radioactivity present in berries, plants, fish, and other wildlife.38 Long after the uranium was dug up and trucked away, Dawn Mining is still cleaning up the mess, hundreds of acres of forest are forever lost, and Spokane tribal members continue to suffer health effects.

 I watch them die, young and old.
-I think it's caused by the radiation. - Harold Campbell, Former Uranium Miner and Volunteer Gravedigger
+I think it's caused by the radiation.39 - Harold Campbell, Former Uranium Miner and Volunteer Gravedigger

 They needed that uranium.
 They needed it for the Cold War.
 We, the people, were expendable.
-That was the attitude of the U.S. government. - Clyde Lynn, Former Uranium Worker and former Spokane Tribal Judge
+That was the attitude of the U.S. government.40 - Clyde Lynn, Former Uranium Worker and former Spokane Tribal Judge